Home > Construction > How to Get a Builders Licence in New South Wales

-Residential building work, that is, any work which includes altering, adding to or constructing a home or residential property, must be performed by a person who holds a licence issued by the NSW Department of Fair Trading.
+Residential building work, that is, any work which includes altering, adding to or constructing a home or residential property, must be performed by a person who holds a licence issued by the NSW Fair Trading.

 You cannot, therefore, carry out any residential work legally in New South Wales unless you hold a builder’s licence, or remain under the supervision of a person with the correct licence.

 Residential building work includes a long list of trades, which all require the contractor to have the correct paperwork.
 These trades include, but are not limited to: